Aminekham/holbertonschool-simple_shell/README.md

 # Simple Shell

-To close our Low Level Programming module, we are expected to create a simple UNIX command Interpreter using C Language.
+To close our Low Level Programming module, we are expected to create a simple UNIX command Interpreter using C.

 ![WELCOME](https://i.pinimg.com/originals/9d/b9/71/9db9712c704dfba57ad2737bcf0de8a3.gif)